Skip to footer content

 $vbLabelText $csharpLabel

 This creates a single TIFF file containing all PDF pages, maintaining document integrity while meeting archival standards.
 The 300 DPI setting ensures high-resolution output suitable for long-term storage and compliance.
-Multi-page TIFF is especially useful for:
+Multi-page TIFF is especially useful for fax systems, medical imaging archival, and legal document storage where pages must remain together.

-BMP Format - Provides uncompressed bitmap output when maximum quality without compression artifacts is required for System.Drawing workflows.
-Consider using custom paper sizes for specialized requirements.
-BMP format works well with print to a physical printer scenarios or when you need to transform PDF pages for precise positioning.
+BMP Format -- Provides uncompressed bitmap output when maximum quality without compression artifacts is required for System.Drawing workflows.
+BMP format works well for print scenarios or when precise pixel-level positioning is required.

 What DPI settings work best for different scenarios?